 "How do you feel?" asked Maria.

 "Honestly?
 I feel like I’m on ketamine.
 Like there’s nothing but popcorn in my head.
-Not the popcorn they make onsite at the movie theater, but the sweeter, more toffee-coated, processed kind.
+Not the popcorn they make onsite at the cinema, but the sweeter, more toffee-coated, processed kind.
+What’s that called?
+Butterkist.
 Or just the hard caramel coating and not the actual popped corn.
-Or perhaps that’s too hard, too brittle… maybe inside my head feels like something that’s halfway between those two things in terms of sweetness and brittleness.
+Or perhaps that’s too hard, too brittle… maybe inside my head feels like something that’s part way between those two things in terms of sweetness and brittleness.
 Yes.
-I’ve got it: My head feels like the inside of a Crunchie Bar."
+I’ve got it: my head feels like the inside of a Crunchie Bar."

 I clicked my fingers along with the beat and then started air drumming energetically until Maria looked at me incredulously and said: "What are you doing?"